Sales Prices: General Information

 Applicable Scenarios

-In MYOB Advanced, you can maintain sales prices for both non-stock items and stock items.
-Configuring sales prices for stock items is possible if the Inventory feature is enabled on the Enable/Disable Features (CS100000) form.
+In MYOB Acumatica, you can maintain sales prices for both non-stock items and stock items.
+You can define sales prices for stock items if the Inventory feature is enabled on the Enable/Disable Features (CS100000) form.

 Sales Price Types

 You define sales prices by using the Sales Prices (AR202000) form or the Sales Price Worksheets (AR202010) form.
-When you create a sales price record for an item, you specify the item, the date when the price becomes effective, and assign the price a specific sales price type and code, which help you define what the price is applicable to.
+When you create a sales price record for an item, you specify the item and the date when the price becomes effective.
+Also, you assign the price a specific sales price type and code; these settings help you define what the price applies to.
 You select one of the following price types:

-• Base: You use this price type for prices that you want to include in a base price list.
-Base prices are used if there are no more specific prices defined (for example, promotional or specific to individual customers).
+- Base: You use this price type for prices that you want to include in a base price list.
+Base prices are used for an item if there are no more specific prices defined for the item (for example, promotional or specific to the individual customer).
 This price type does not have any price codes.

 Default Prices

-Default prices are the sales prices of stock and non-stock items that can be maintained optionally—for instance, for the items whose prices do not vary depending on the quantity purchased, the season, special promotional periods, and other factors.
+A default price is a price of a stock or non-stock item that is used when no other price is defined for the item.
+Default prices can be maintained optionally—for instance, for the items whose prices do not vary depending on the purchased quantity, the season, promotional periods, and other factors.

 You maintain the default price of a particular non-stock item in the Default Price box on the Price/Cost tab of the Non-Stock Items (IN202000) form.
-If the Inventory feature is enabled on the Enable/Disable Features (CS100000) form, which means that stock items-related functionality is available in the system, you can enter default prices for stock items as well.
+If the Inventory feature is enabled on the Enable/Disable Features (CS100000) form, you can enter default prices for stock items as well.
 To enter the default price for a stock item, you use the Default Price box on the Price/Cost tab of the Stock Items (IN202500) form.
 The default prices for stock items and non-stock items are specified in the base currency and for the base units.

 You can update the default prices for stock and non-stock items as often as you need to.
 When updating price lists by using the Sales Price Worksheets (AR202010) form, you can specify the method of calculating the updated prices (based on such factors as the item markup percent or the percent of increase), and the new prices will be calculated automatically.
 However, when you update the default prices, you cannot directly specify how to calculate the new values—you can calculate these prices externally by using any method you consider appropriate.
 Then you enter the resulting prices manually on a per-item basis or import all of them from a file by using an import scenario.